Mark Williams (snooker player): Playing style

 Williams is known for his laid-back demeanour and has been described by some snooker pundits as one of the greatest in the game.
 As of March 2025 he is tenth on the all-time list of century makers, having compiled more than 600 competitive centuries during his professional career.

-An unusual aspect of his playing style is a tendency to sometimes position his cue directly underneath his body as an alternative to using the rest in an underarm style.
+An unusual aspect of his playing style is a tendency to sometimes position his cue directly beneath his body, rather than using the rest, in an underarm style.
 He is also known for sometimes playing shots one-handed.
 Williams has said, "I play them all the time in practice and in matches, I don't miss many underarm shots".
 He is partially colour blind and has difficulty distinguishing between the red balls and the brown.

-Williams is nicknamed the "Welsh Potting Machine".
+Williams is nicknamed "The Welsh Potting Machine".
 He has won over £8 million in prize money during his career.

 Personal life

 In 2010, Williams became co-owner of Tredegar Snooker Hall in Georgetown, Blaenau Gwent.
 He is a keen poker player and has played on the European Poker Tour.
 Williams also enjoys playing golf.
-He and his wife Joanne have three sons: Connor (born April 2004), Kian (born 2007) and Joel (born 2014).
-He is good friends with retired snooker professional Stephen Hendry, as well as boxer Joe Calzaghe.
-Williams was awarded an MBE in June 2004.
+He married his partner Joanne in 2011, and the couple have three sons who were born in 2004, 2007 and 2014.
+He is friends with former boxer Joe Calzaghe.
+Williams was awarded a Member of the Order of the British Empire in the 2004 Queens's Birthday Honours.